 The weekly surveillance data presented here are preliminary and subject to change.

-Severity: In Week 42, COVID-19 was listed as a cause for 7% of deaths registered in LA County.
-Pneumonia, influenza, and COVID-19 accounted for 15% of all deaths registered in LAC, which is less than in the previous week.
+Severity: In Week 9, COVID-19 was listed as a cause for 3% of deaths registered in LA County.
+Pneumonia, influenza, and COVID-19 accounted for 11% of all deaths registered in LAC, which is about the same in the previous week.

 Virologic surveillance data is provided by clinical laboratories serving hospitals and healthcare networks in Los Angeles County.
 These laboratories provide DPH with weekly data on the total number of respiratory specimens tested and the number of specimens that were positive for SARS-CoV-2, influenza and RSV; a subset of laboratories also report data for other viral respiratory pathogens.
 Having the same group of laboratories reporting to DPH allows for uniform monitoring trends over time in a defined population.